 It happens every day in Atlanta.
 Ordinary people like you driving ordinary cars join the throng of huge tractor-trailer trucks hurtling down the highways at breakneck speed.
 Nobody has to tell you that big trucks can demolish passenger vehicles and the people in them in a heartbeat.
 What you really need to know is; what should you do, and who can help, when such an accident devastates you and your family?

 If you have lived the nightmare of a car/truck collision, you may still be experiencing the life-altering trauma that comes with accidents between commercial trucks and the vehicles most of us drive.
-You may be wondering how to you and your family can pay for the expensive medical care, the lost pay and the pain and suffering that goes along with a devastating crash between your car and a semi-truck or other commercial vehicle.
-Our Truck Accident Lawyers are here to help.
+You may be wondering how to you and your family can pay for the expensive medical care, the lost pay and the pain and suffering that goes along with a devastating crash between your car and a semi-truck or other commercial motor vehicle.
+Our large truck accident attorneys are here to help you.

-The personal injury attorneys at Millar and Mixon specialize in taking on large trucking companies.
+The personal injury attorneys at The Millar Law Firm specialize in taking on large trucking companies.
 We know how to keep these giants from running over the victims a second time in the courtroom.
 Trucking companies are usually represented by law firms who do nothing but defend negligent truck drivers and their employers every day.
 To them, delivering the load means more than the innocent others who are forever injured in the process.

 We think the safety of ordinary people in their ordinary cars is far more important that.
 We stand ready to fight for you – we bring justice to the victims of truck accidents.

 The Trucking Company has a Legal team –Here’s How We Will be YOUR Legal Team